 |Mode||Response Time Chart||Motion Blur Photo||Response Time Table|

-The Alienware AW3420DW has an excellent response time when playing at maximum refresh rate.
+The Dell Alienware AW3420DW has an excellent response time when playing at maximum refresh rate.
 Most monitors' overdrive level can be adjusted and we recommend the 'Fast' setting, which provides the best performance with the least amount of overshoot.
 You may still see some artifacts, but it's significantly better than the 'Super Fast' and 'Extreme' settings, which caused visible inverse ghosting.
+If you want a similar monitor with faster response time, check out the LG 34GP83A-B.

 |Mode||Response Time Chart||Motion Blur Photo||Response Time Table|